Uniformizing complex ODEs and applications

-An important difficulty arising from the difference between complete and semi-complete vector fields lies in the fact that the leaves of the foliation associated to a semi-complete vector field may be hyperbolic Riemann surfaces.
-An example of this phenomenon is, indeed, provided by Halphen vector fields, cf. Section~7.
-However, in the case of the foliation $\fol$ associated to $X_d$ it can be proved that the corresponding leaves are still quotients of $\C$.
+Another difficulty arising from the difference between complete and semi-complete vector fields is the fact that the leaves of the foliation associated to a semi-complete vector field may be hyperbolic Riemann surfaces, as it happens in the case of Halphen vector fields, cf. Section~7.
+However, in the case of a foliation associated to the top-degree homogeneous component of a complete vector field, it can be proved that the corresponding leaves are still quotients of $\C$.
 This is done by resorting to a result due to Brunella concerning the pluri-subharmonic variation of the foliated Poincar\'e metric, cf. \cite{marco2}.
-The solutions of $X_d$ will therefore be meromorphic functions defined on $\C$ or in $\C$ minus a point.
-Next we bring in our results involving the time taken by $X_d$ to cover trajectories of $\calh$ in the singular context (here it is used the main result of Section~5, namely Theorem~\ref{maintheo}).
-Theorem~\ref{maintheo} immediately implies that the solutions cannot be meromorphic on all of $\C$ and, by exploiting some additional properties of the foliations $\calh, \, \calh^{\perp}$, a contradiction ensuring the existence of the desired dicritical singularity is finally obtained.
+The solutions of $X_d$ will therefore be meromorphic functions defined on $\C$ or in $\C$ minus one or two points.
+Next, we bring in our results involving the time taken by $X_d$ to cover trajectories of $\calh$ in the singular context (here it is used the main result of Section~5, namely Theorem~\ref{maintheo}).
+Theorem~\ref{maintheo} immediately implies that the solutions cannot be meromorphic on all of $\C$ and, by exploiting additional properties of the foliations $\calh, \, \calh^{\perp}$, a contradiction ensuring the existence of the desired dicritical singularity is finally reached.